benjamincrozat/legacy-blog/posts/20-best-web-hosting-providers-laravel-forge.md

 It offers a convenient way to create and manage web applications on your favorite web hosting provider.

 Laravel Forge was created by Taylor Otwell, the creator of Laravel.
-It is a paid service with a **free trial**.
+It's a paid service with a **free trial**.

 Features:
 - Push To Deploy;